MickLesk/Proxmox_DEV/.github/pull_request_template.md

 The following steps must be completed for the pull request to be considered:
 - [ ] Self-review performed (I have reviewed my code to ensure it follows established patterns and conventions.)
 - [ ] Testing performed (I have thoroughly tested my changes and verified expected functionality.)
-- [ ] Documentation updated (I have updated any relevant documentation, including README files or comments.)
+- [ ] Documentation updated (I have updated any relevant documentation)

 ---